Begin your application today by entering the Graduate Admissions Portal.

 III.
 Support Area Coursework

 The support area for MIS provides an opportunity to concentrate in a field of study complementary to the primary area and to the student's research interests.
-Typically, the support area will consist of three or four graduate courses or seminars, selected in consultation with the support area adviser, in one of the following fields: Accounting, Communications, Computer Science, Econometrics, Economics, Finance, Marketing, Mathematics, Organizational Behavior, Political Science, Psychology, Public Administration, Risk Management and Insurance, Sociology, Statistics or Strategy.
-All Support area coursework must be taken for a letter grade, with exceptions to take courses on an S/U basis to be granted only with the explicit approval of the primary area adviser.
+Typically, the support area will consist of three or four graduate courses or seminars, selected in consultation with the program adviser, in one of the following fields: Accounting, Communications, Computer Science, Econometrics, Economics, Finance, Marketing, Mathematics, Organizational Behavior, Political Science, Psychology, Public Administration, Risk Management and Insurance, Sociology, Statistics or Strategy.
+All Support area coursework must be taken for a letter grade, with exceptions to take courses on an S/U basis to be granted only with the explicit approval of the program adviser.
 In addition, at least two of the courses required in the Support area cannot be used to satisfy other requirements.

 IV.
 Research Competence Milestone Projects